VikrantTufani1999/Traffic-Management-Unity/README.md

 # Traffic-Management-Unity

-* This repo contains project files of game mechanics.
+* This repo contains project files of game mechanics of android game traffix.